 Its smooth, bright evergreen leaves are evenly distributed over the white variegation to produce an impressive sight.

 The compact size of the philodendron white princess makes it a brilliant choice to include in your indoor plant collection.

 What is the Philodendron White Princess?

 Philodendron white princess is a plant variety with bright white or a mix of white, pink and green foliage.
 Similar to alocasia black velvet, this plant variety flourishes more when planted indoors and under dazzling sunlight.
 White Princess has a cost-effective maintenance nature making it suitable for new farmers.
-All you need do is put your plant in a moderate humid surrounding to ensure it remains fresh.
+All you need do is put your plant in a moderately humid surroundings to ensure it remains fresh.

 |General Info||White Princess is a part of the family Araceae

 and the genus Philodendron.
 It originated from South America and is often mistaken for its related varieties, White Knight and White Wizard.
 All three varieties have a stunning white splash on their green-colored leaves.

 |Native area||South America|

 At first sight, the white princess has a green stem with a purple-pinkish splash.
 The leaves make this plant unique.
 Its oval-looking attractive leaves are over 30-40cm long.
 Plant lovers admire the colorful, beautiful shading of the leaves.

 Is Philodendron White Princess toxic?